mandymejia/mandymejia.github.io/_posts/2015-08-10-Layman-CIFTI.md

     preserve_yaml: true
 ---

-**Update 4/6/2022:** Check out our ciftiTools R package, available via [CRAN](https://cran.r-project.org/web/packages/ciftiTools/index.html) and [Github](https://github.com/mandymejia/ciftiTools)!
+*Update 2022:* Check out our ciftiTools R package, available via [CRAN](https://cran.r-project.org/web/packages/ciftiTools/index.html) and [Github](https://github.com/mandymejia/ciftiTools)!
 We also have a paper about it out in *NeuroImage*: Pham, D., Muschelli, J., & Mejia, A.